 In recent years, the City has seen a significant increase in the labor force participation and employment rates across all demographics.
 However, while we want to maintain our low unemployment rate, we must also address income gaps and promote economic security for all residents.
 This means up-skilling more residents and removing barriers to employment for marginalized groups.
+With COVID-19, unemployment rates have climbed, and workforce development will become more important to develop the skillsets to meet employment needs in targeted higher wage industries.

-The City plans to triple the number of college graduates from Oakland through the Oakland Promise.
-36,000 Oaklanders will access City-funded job training services, 50% of whom will earn an industry-recognized credential within one year and at least 70% will enter into stable, middle-income jobs.
-We will also monitor wage growth and working conditions for the City's lowest paid workers to track the impact of our interventions on income inequality and adjust plans as required.
+Oakland's Economic Development goals is to triple the number of college graduates from Oakland through the Oakland Promise.
+Additionally, the City is targeting 36,000 Oaklanders to enter our Workforce Development network in order to access City-funded job training services, 50% of whom would earn an industry-recognized credential within one year and at least 70% would enter into stable, middle-income jobs.
+Continuing with data collection, we would monitor wage growth and working conditions for the City's lowest paid workers to track the impact of interventions on income inequality and adjust plans as required.
+The Oakland Workforce Development Board, through its regional collaboration efforts through East Bay Works, connects with education partners, workforce training providers, and other training programs to support our workforce needs.
+Strategic partnerships continue to be forged for workforce alignment in order to meet the employment needs of growing job sectors.